Iraqi Americans: History

+The term “Iraq” originally appeared in early Arabic writings as a geographical label describing the southern part of what is now modern-day Iraq.
+Historically, Iraq was referred to as Mesopotamia, which is considered to be one of the oldest regions on the planet where humans were settled in consistently.
+Researchers have even found remnants of human settlements dating back to 50,000 B.C.
+Since Iraq is where some of the first civilizations began, it is also one of the first culturally developed areas in the world, which is why it received the title “Cradle of Civilization.”

 The Iran–Iraq War, the Gulf War, 13 years of sanctions, and the Iraq War resulted in many more Iraqis of Arab origin and ethnic minorities seeking refuge in the US.

 Recent migration

 The United States expedited the process in accepting Iraqi refugees since October 2007, but did not achieve its target of 12,000 such people for fiscal year 2008 as of February 2008.
 According to the State Department's special coordinator for refugees from Iraq, 375 Iraqis arrived in the United States in January 2008 with refugee status, increasing the total of refugees absorbed since October to 1,432 at the beginning of the fiscal year.
 Whereas in the fiscal year of 2007, only a total of 3,040 refugees were received.
 Congress and other non-governmental organizations have criticized the US Administration for dealing with the pending issue of Iraqi refugees in such a slow manner, particularly those whose life is threatened for cooperating with US Forces.
 They also criticized the issue of the restricted number of Iraqi refugees allowed into the United States.

 The United States had set a target to receive 500 Iraqis annually who have worked for the US Government through a special visa program.
 To add to this issue, Congress recently introduced a new law to receive 5,000 Iraqis each year in the United States for having worked for the US Government or in the name of the United States and are facing dangerous threats in Iraq.

 Since the US-led invasion of Iraq in 2003, the US has promised to increase the number of Iraqi refugees who will be allowed to settle in the United States from 500 to 7,000.
 There is a sizable Iraqi refugee population in Memphis, Tennessee.